The Development Process Executive Committee was established to review and direct changes in the Development Process Manual.

 - Four private sector members actively involved in land development either as developers, consultants or planners

-To review the Development Process Manual
+- Review the Development Process Manual

 Steps for Proposing an Amendment to the DPM